 - 3. In compliance with Chief Social Work Officers statutory functions under the Social Work (Scotland) Act 1968, they are required to produce an Annual Report.
 This is based on a template agreed with the Office of the Chief Social Work Adviser.
+This report was presented to the Integration Joint Board on 21st September 2021.

 - 4. The report provides a narrative of statutory social work and social care activity.
 The template outlines the current pressures being experienced across the service and describes:

 - Governance and Accountability arrangements

 - Service Quality and Performance

 - Resources

 - Workforce

 - 5. Performance data and analysis is set throughout the report and reflects the operational delivery of services for childrens services, criminal justice, mental health and adult services including social care.